One flaw. Thousands of apps. All bypassed the same way.

 The real story: platform risk

 When you build on a platform — any platform — you inherit its security posture.
-Not the security posture it advertises.
+Not the marketing version.
 Not the one you assume it has.
-The actual one, including every undocumented endpoint, every misconfigured permission, every assumption its engineers made that turned out to be wrong.
+The actual one, including every undocumented endpoint that wasn't supposed to be public, every permission that's misconfigured, every assumption the engineers made that turned out to be wrong.

 This creates a fundamentally different risk model than building your own stack: